 It is closely related to “nepesh” in the Old Testament which occurs 755 times, and the thought is not much of an ontological part utterly distinct from the body, as of the inner man destined for salvation or damnation (1 Peter 1:9; 2:11,25; 4:19).

-The verse is not suggesting that the soul of the righteous who were killed will not die.
+The verse is not suggesting that the soul of the righteous who was killed will not die.
 They will die.
 But Jesus said:

 “I am the resurrection and the Life.
 Those who believe in me will live, even though they die.”
 (John 11:25).

-The Adventist Church says that “only God is able to kill the soul” as a revenge by God to those who persecuted His saints.
+The Adventist Church says that “only God is able to kill the soul” as an act of revenge by God to those who persecuted His saints.
 Even now, I believe, there are persecutions going on especially in these last days.
 And God will be the One to judge those who are persecuting His children.
 (Mathew 5:10-12, Rev. 21:8)

 Matthew 10:28 actually contradicts to the belief of the immortality of the soul.
 TDNT commented in this verse saying,

 “in persecution they cannot kill the psuche–the true life of man– as it is lived before God and in the fellowship with God is not affected by this; the soma is killed here.
 God alone controls the whole man, psuche, as well as the soma.
 It is life in its true sense. “